projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 - reads board info
 - configures and validates scenario settings
-- automatically generates patches for board-related configurations and scenario-based VM configurations
+- automatically generates source codes for board-related configurations and scenario-based VM configurations
 - configures and validates launch settings
 - generates launch scripts for the specified post-launched User VMs.
+- dynamically creates a new sceanrio setting, add or delete VM settings in sceanrio settings
+- dynamically creates a new launch setting, add or delete UOS settings in launch settings

 Prerequisites
 =============